David Reimer: Death

-In 2004, Reimer was grieving for the death of his twin brother, Brian, from an intentional overdose of psychiatric medication two years earlier, and visited his grave every day.
+In 2004, Reimer was grieving over the 2002 death of his twin brother.
+Brian Reimer had intentionally overdosed on psychiatric medication, and David Reimer visited his grave every day.
 He had recently lost his job, had lost $65,000 in investments, and had separated from his wife.
 On the morning of 4 May 2004, Reimer killed himself with a shotgun in his hometown of Winnipeg.
 He was 38 years old.
 He and Brian are buried in St. Vital Cemetery in Winnipeg.

 Money never commented publicly on Colapinto's book or on Reimer's suicide, although colleagues said he was "mortified" by the case.

 Legacy

 For the first 30 years after Money's initial report that the reassignment had been a success, Money's view of the malleability of gender became the dominant viewpoint in the field, reassuring practitioners that sexual reassignment of infants was the correct decision in certain instances.
 Money claimed the success of Reimer's gender transition as support for the optimum gender rearing model for intersex children.
 Researcher Mary Anne Case argues that Money's view on gender also fuelled the rise of the anti-gender movement.

-Diamond's report and Colapinto's subsequent book about Reimer influenced several medical practices, reputations, and even current understanding of the biology of gender.
+Diamond's report and John Colapinto's subsequent book about Reimer influenced several medical practices, reputations, and even current understanding of the biology of gender.
 The case accelerated the decline of sex reassignment and surgery for unambiguous XY infants with micropenis, various other rare congenital malformations, or penile loss in infancy.

 Colapinto's book described unethical and traumatic childhood therapy sessions and implied that Money had ignored or concealed the developing evidence that Reimer's reassignment to female was not going well.

 Documentaries

 The BBC science series Horizon based two episodes on Reimer's life: "The Boy Who Was Turned into a Girl" aired in 2000 and "Dr Money and the Boy with No Penis" in 2004.

 A 2001 episode of the PBS documentary series Nova entitled "Sex: Unknown" investigated David's life and the theory behind the decision to raise him as female.

-An episode of BBC Radio 4 Mind Changers, "Case Study: John/Joan—The Boy Who Was Raised as a Girl", discusses the impact on two competing psychological theories of nature vs. nurture.
+A 2010 episode of BBC Radio 4 Mind Changers, "Case Study: John/Joan—The Boy Who Was Raised as a Girl", discusses the impact on two competing psychological theories of nature vs. nurture.

 Archival footage of Reimer and his story was included in the 2023 documentary about intersexuality, Every Body.

-Reimer's story was included in Chapter 11 of American author Sam Kean's 2021 nonfiction book The Icepick Surgeon, which chronicles many instances of scientific and medical malpractice over time.
+Reimer's story was included in chapter 11 of American author Sam Kean's 2021 nonfiction book The Icepick Surgeon, which chronicles many instances of scientific and medical malpractice over time.